kolarski/s/README.md

 - `s my-project` smartly attaches to existing sessions or confirms before creating new ones
 - Standard screen shortcuts work inside sessions

+#### New to terminal sessions?
+Once inside a session, you can:

+- Run commands that continue even if you disconnect
+- Create multiple terminal windows (Ctrl+A, C)
+- Switch between windows (Ctrl+A, 0-9)
+- Disconnect and reconnect later exactly where you left off
+- For more commands, press Ctrl+A, ? for the help menu

 ## Core Commands You'll Use Daily

 | Task                       | Command       | What it Does                                     |